larp-llc/execRequire/README.md

 Falls back on roblox's require if it cannot find a module in the workspace.

+⚠ WARNING: This function is VERY verbose, always call with `pcall` if you are unsure.

 `require(module: string | ModuleScript | number): any`